If you’re looking to appeal a California criminal conviction, that means you didn’t get the result you were seeking from the trial court.

-A successful appeal hinges on two factors: (1) having good “appealable issues” and (2) getting a skilled, savvy and dedicated California criminal appeals lawyer on your side.1 That’s where we come in.
+A successful appeal hinges on two factors: (1) having good “appealable issues” and (2) getting a skilled, savvy and dedicated California appellate attorney on your side.1 That’s where we come in.

 As a law firm comprised of former prosecutors and police investigators, we know how the other side thinks, the types of mistakes that they routinely make, and how to challenge the types of arguments they present.

-In this article, we explain how an appeals attorney handles a case from start to finish by addressing the following:
+In this article, our criminal defense lawyers explain how an appeals attorney handles a case from start to finish by addressing the following:

 If, after reading this article, you would like more information, we invite you to contact us at Shouse Law Group.